 A compliment is defined as a customer statement of positive recognition or praise for a service or individual.
-Where appropriate officers may acknowledge compliments.
-Any verbal or written compliments will be recorded by the member of staff receiving the compliment and be passed to the appropriate manager for recording on the Compliments Register.
-Any member of staff identified as being the subject or contributing to any matter giving rise to the compliment will be notified within three working days.
-Feedback on compliments will be shared with employees at appropriate timings.
+Where appropriate, officers may acknowledge compliments.
+Any verbal or written compliments will be recorded by the member of staff receiving the compliment and will be passed to the Complaints and Feedback team for collation and passed to senior leaders to share and celebrate.